home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 Flow handlers will handle a single flow.
 A flow contains one or more steps.
 When a flow is instantiated, the `FlowHandler.init_step` step will be called.
 Each step has three different possible results: "Show Form", "Abort" and "Create Entry".

 At a minimum, each flow handler will have to define a version number and a step.
-This doens't have to be `init`, as `async_create_flow` can assign `init_step` depends on diffreent workflow, for example in configuration, `context.source` will be use as `init_step`.
+This doesn't have to be `init`, as `async_create_flow` can assign `init_step` dependent on the current workflow, for example in configuration, `context.source` will be used as `init_step`.

 The bare minimum config flow: